warpdotdev/docs/help/known-issues.md

 To enable Blocks over SSH, Warp uses an SSH Wrapper function; navigate to settings > features if you need to disable it.

-Note: You'll need to start a new session before a change is reflected or try invoking the SSH binary directly: `/usr/bin/ssh`
+Note: You'll need to start a new session before a change is reflected or try invoking the SSH binary directly: `command ssh`.

 There is also a known issue with the [SSH Wrapper not working in Windows SSH sessions](https://github.com/warpdotdev/Warp/issues/2413).
 You can workaround this by [installing Cygwin](https://www.cygwin.com/) on the Windows machine you'd like to connect to.